2012 Volvo XC60 Interior

 Regardless of which trim you select, the automotive press says that buyers will be quite pleased with the Volvo XC60’s upscale interior.
 Of them all, reviewers prefer the R-Design trim for its two-tone black and beige seats.
-While quality is top-notch, the XC60’s optional navigation system is one of the most confusing in the class, and the majority of test drivers are frustrated with the system.
+While quality is top-notch, the XC60’s optional navigation system is one of the most confusing in the class, critics say.

 - "Cabin decor is smart and upscale.
 Soft, textured plastics and abundant soft-touch surfaces impress, as does the optional authentic wood trim." -- Consumer Guide